 - When roughhousing is getting too rough, I tell my children to be gentle or find something else to do because they may get hurt.
 If they don’t listen and someone cries that is a natural consequence.

 Logical consequences are imposed by the parent.
 Unlike arbitrary consequences, logical ones are directly tied to the child’s behaviour, take into account the child’s perspective and are proportionate to what has happened.
-They give a child the chance to understand what happens when he doesn’t behave in a way that is in the best interest of the family.
+They give a child the chance to understand what happens when he doesn’t behave in a way that is safe or appropriate.
 The parent doesn’t make attributions about the child’s character.
 As such, they separate the child from her action.
 This type of consequence for kids is administered in a calm way.

 Some examples of logical consequences in our own home include:

 - When I’m vacuuming or sweeping, I warn my kids that they need to clean up.
 If they are uninterested in working with me to clean items on the floor, I donate or discard them.

 - The afternoon my son branded the upper level of our house with a sharpie, he had to get a scrub brush, some toothpaste and use his own elbow grease to get the Xs off the walls.